-If you're on the fence about online grocery shopping, is Christmas the best time to jump onboard?
-We break down the pros and cons of doing the big Christmas grocery shop online versus instore.
+So, with more consumers than ever likely to turn to online shopping this festive season, we break down the pros and cons of doing the big Christmas grocery shop online versus instore.

-Being able to select your own fresh produce is one of the pros of shopping instore for Christmas groceries.
+Being able to select your own fresh produce is one of the pros of buying groceries instore.